Satalaj/Satalaj/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Dear friends, My name is Satalaj and this is my first test project.
-Which is boring and it has nothing init at this moment.
+Which is boring and it has nothing at this moment.
 Thank you.